from collections import defaultdict

 return tensor

-spectrum = self.fourier_transform(array)
+spectrum = self.fourier_transform(tensor)

 # Variable "planes" is the part of the spectrum that will be modified